mrchristian/collaborative-lib/README.md

 Your locally running website will now be reading the content from your Zotero group's collection.
 You need to navigate to the first collection from your local home page /os-library.html, reload this page and you will see the changes.

-7. Now to load the page into Github and Githib-pages.
+7. Now to load the repository into Github and Githib-pages.
+Got to your Github Desktop client and click on the repository to upload.
+You will need to add a 'summary' of changes, and then commit and push.
+Once accepted your files will be synched with GitHub and be available on your Github-pages address, https://username.github.io/collaborative-library-prototype/ where username is your personal user name or Github organisation name.

+This is the end of Basics.